LearnCIOT/LearnCIOT.github.io/content/ch5/ch5.2/index.en.md

 ## Spatial interpolation

-The implementation of microsensors is similar to our spatial samplings, with which we can estimate the population distribution with statistical analyses.
-Since it’s impossible to spread observation stations all over earth's surface, we are faced with conditions in which some places are rich in data while others aren’t.
-In such a scenario, spatial interpolation is a statistical method that helps us estimate regions without data, and to further obtain a whole picture of our study area.
+Using microsensors in our environment is a bit like doing a detailed survey of an area.
+This helps us guess how things like population are spread out.
+However, we can't cover every inch of the Earth with these sensors, so we end up with some places having lots of data and others with very little.
+This is where spatial interpolation comes in.
+It's a fancy way of using statistics to fill in the gaps in areas where we don't have data, giving us a better overall picture.

-Before conducting spatial interpolation, we need to clarify two concepts: deterministic model and stochastic model.
-In a deterministic model, if we know the distribution rule of certain spatial phenomena, we can estimate the value of unknown areas with correlation parameters.
-Take the house number in Taiwan for example.
-House numbers in Taiwan are arranged by odd and even numbers respectively.
-So, suppose we wonder the number of certain house, and we know the previous one is 6 while  the next one is 10, we can therefore presume the house in the middle (which is the one we’re interested in) is 8.
-As for a stochastic model, it assumes that the reality is rather complicated, and we can only construct suitable estimation models with probability and variety of variances while accepting the uncertainty.
+Before we dive into spatial interpolation, we need to understand two types of models: deterministic and stochastic.
+In a deterministic model, we use known patterns to guess missing information.
+For example, in Taiwan, house numbers are organized with odd and even numbers on opposite sides of the street.
+So, if you know the numbers of the houses before and after a certain house, you can figure out that missing number.
+If house 6 is before and house 10 is after, then the missing house is likely number 8.

+On the other hand, a stochastic model acknowledges that the world is complex and full of uncertainty.
+Instead of relying on set patterns, it uses probability and various factors to make educated guesses, accepting that these predictions might not always be spot on.

 ### Inverse Distance Weighting

-With Inverse Distance Weighting, we construct an estimation model with value deviations and intervals of known observation points.
-Generally speaking, if the deviation of two points is 10 and the interval is 100 meter, then the deviation per 10 meter should be 1 theoretically.
-But, since there may not be a linear relationship in the deviation distributions, the principle of IDW emphasizes on the first law of geography: nearby things are closer than others, and estimates value deviations of two points.
-By obtaining the reciprocal of the cube of the product of deviation and distance, IDW allows us to estimate values of certain positions.
-So, the shorter the distance is, the larger the weighting is, and vice versa.
+To simplify, **Inverse Distance Weighting (IDW)** is like making an educated guess about a certain area based on the information we have from nearby locations.
+Imagine you know how much it rained in several nearby towns.
+If two towns are 100 meters apart and the difference in rainfall is 10 units, you'd guess that for every 10 meters closer you get to one town, the rainfall changes by 1 unit.
+IDW takes this idea but adjusts it because things in nature don't always change evenly (like rain might not decrease in a straight line as you move away from a cloud).
+So, IDW uses a special calculation that gives more importance to what's happening closer to the point we're interested in.

 ```python
 import numpy as np